Smart Home Maintenance Tips & Expert Advice

 Change AC filters monthly

-Monthly filter replacement for your air conditioner becomes necessary during summer since your air conditioner will operate at maximum capacity.
-Regular filter replacement helps maintain the peak efficiency of your system.
+Monthly filter replacement for your air conditioner is necessary during summer, as it will operate at maximum capacity.
+Regular filter replacement helps maintain peak system efficiency.

 Seal cracks and gaps